Showing posts with label movie. Show all posts

 Their arrogance, particularly the husband's, becomes evident in the way he answers his phone during the tour and in his dealings with the guest house staff.

-The real story begins when a group of robbers break into their room and run away with their laptop and mobile phones.
+The real story begins when a group of robbers break into their room and runs away with their laptop and mobile phones.
 The police are seen dragging their feet amid the ongoing citizen unrest, with no sign of their devices.
 The climax occurs when the relatives of a suspect, who dies after police brutality, arrive to seek vengeance.
 As the relatives throw stones and shranels, the police and tourists defend themselves.
 In the chaos, the tourist's husband is shot in the head by the wife, possibly deliberately — who can say?

 Then everything falls into place.
 All the earlier ramblings about different points of view and women blaming when something goes wrong make sense now.

-In Sri Lankan folklore version of Ramayana, Ravana never died but remains in a slumber, waiting to spring out when Sri Lanka needs help.
+In the Sri Lankan version of the Ramayana, Ravana never died but remains in a slumber, waiting to spring forth when Sri Lanka needs help.
 Many versions of the Ramayana exist, but the one attributed to Valmiki is regarded as the authentic account.
 There is even a non-violent version in the Jain Ramayana.
 In some variations, Sita is not the demure maiden in distress waiting for rescue but a fighter herself.
 It all depends on who is telling the story.
 The hunt story would be incomplete without the lion's account.

 After the robbery, the husband begins blaming his wife for possibly leaving the window open, which gave the robbers an opportunity to enter.
 That initiates a rift in their relationship.
 A few minor issues here and there cause them to drift apart to the point that the wife starts to despise her husband.
 That could have led her to shoot him.
-Sometimes doing the right thing can push someone towards the wrong end.
+Sometimes, doing the right thing can push someone towards the wrong end.
 Under extreme pressure, the superficial veneer that protects a bond can shatter just like that.

 (P.S.
 Thanks, JM, for the recommendation.)